nens/threedi-docs/source/d_settings_objects.rst

      - Integer
      - Yes
      - m
      - The width/length of the smallest possible 2D computation cell.
-See :ref:`computational_grid` for more details.
+See :ref:`2d_grid_settings` for more details.
      - Grid
    * - Number of grid refinement levels
      - kmax
      - Integer
      - Yes
      - \-
      - The maximum number of grid refinement levels.
-See :ref:`computational_grid` for more details.
+See :ref:`2d_grid_settings` for more details.
      - Grid
    * - Table step size
      - table_step_size